satellytes/satellytes.com/blog-posts/getting-started-gatsby-next-remix.md

 #### **Next.js**

-To use SSR in Next.js you have to use `getServerSideProps` instead of `getStaticProps`.
+To use SSR in Next.js you have to use `getServerSideProps` instead of `getStaticProps` in the SSG variant.
 This function must load the data and return it, too.
 The data can then be accessed in the page component (in the example via `data`).
 The following example shows a simple SSR implementation from the [Next.js documentation](https://nextjs.org/docs/basic-features/pages#server-side-rendering).

 ```tsx
 function Page({ data }) {